Who is the Lord-Lieutenant of County Londonderry?

 There are presently fifteen Deputy Lieutenants for Co.
 Londonderry in addition to the Vice Lord-Lieutenant:

-• Mr Peter Sheridan OBE DL BSc MS
+- Mr Peter Sheridan CBE DL BSc MS

 The normal retirement age is seventy-five.